-Online education at The University of Texas at Arlington (UTA) is both unique and extensive.
-Tasked with supporting the development and delivery of high quality online education, the Center for Distance Education (CDE) provides a variety of services (Appendix A), including but not limited to: LMS course shells to supplement and enhance campus courses, courses facilitated completely online, online degree programs offered on a traditional semester-based schedule, accelerated online programs, and online learning consortium courses in partnership with other universities in the University of Texas System.
+Online education at UTA is both unique and extensive.
+Tasked with supporting the development and delivery of high quality online education, the CDE provides a variety of services (Appendix A), including but not limited to: LMS course shells to supplement and enhance campus courses, courses facilitated completely online, online degree programs offered on a traditional semester-based schedule, accelerated online programs, and online learning consortium courses in partnership with other universities in the University of Texas System.